-- d.
-Complainant An individual who alleges that they are the victim of conduct that could constitute sexual harassment. - e.
-Respondent An individual reported to be the perpetrator of conduct that could constitute sexual harassment. - f.
-Reporting Party An individual who submits an incident report alleging conduct that could constitute sexual harassment, whether they are the victim of that conduct or a witness to that conduct. - g.
+- Parties As used in this procedure, this means includes both the Complainant and Respondent. - d.
+Advisor Throughout the grievance process, both the Complainant and Respondent-have a right to an Advisor of their choice.
+If a Party does not have an Advisor at the time of the hearing, the District must provide the Party an Advisor of its choice, free of charge.
+The District may establish restrictions regarding the extent to which the Advisor may participate in the proceedings as long as the restrictions apply equally to both Parties. - e.
+Complainant An individual who alleges that they are the victim of conduct that could constitute sexual harassment. - f.
+Respondent An individual reported to be the perpetrator of conduct that could constitute sexual harassment. - g.
+Reporting Party An individual who submits an incident report alleging conduct that could constitute sexual harassment, whether they are the victim of that conduct of a witness to that conduct. - h.
 Advisor Throughout the grievance process, both the Complainant and Respondent have a right to an Advisor of their choice.
-If a Party does not have an Advisor at the time of the hearing, the District must provide the Party an Advisor of its choice, free of charge. - h.
-Consent Affirmative, conscious, voluntary, and revocable, mutual agreement to engage in sexual activity.
+If a Party does not have an Advisor at the time of the hearing, the District must provide the Party an Advisor of its choice, free of charge.
+The District may establish restrictions regarding the extent to which the Advisor may participate in the proceedings as long as the restrictions apply equally to both Parties. - i.
+Consent Affirmative, conscious, and-voluntary, and revocable, mutual agreement to engage in sexual activity.
 Both Parties must give affirmative consent to sexual activity.
 It is the responsibility of each person involved in the sexual activity to ensure that they have the affirmative consent of the other or others to engage in the sexual activity.
 Lack of protest, lack of resistance, or silence does not indicate consent.
 Affirmative consent must be ongoing throughout a sexual activity and one can revoke their consent at any time.
 The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them is not an indicator of consent.
 The Respondent's belief that the Complainant consented will not provide a valid defense unless the belief was actual and reasonable, based on the facts and circumstances the Respondent knew, or reasonably should have known, at the time of the incident.
-A Respondent's belief is not a valid defense where: - 1) The Respondent's belief arose from the Respondent's own intoxication or recklessness; - 2) The Respondent did not take reasonable steps to ascertain whether the Complainant affirmatively consented; or - 3) The Respondent knew or a reasonable person should have known that the Complainant was unable to consent because the Complainant was incapacitated, in that the Complainant was: - a) Asleep or unconscious; - b) Unable to understand the fact, nature, or extent of the sexual activity due to the influence of drugs, alcohol, or medication; or - c) Unable to communicate due to a mental or physical condition.
+A Respondent's belief is not a valid defense where: - The Respondent's belief arose from the Respondent's own intoxication or recklessness; - The Respondent did not take reasonable steps to ascertain whether the Complainant affirmatively consented; or - 3) The Respondent knew or a reasonable person should have known that the Complainant was unable to consent because the Complainant was incapacitated, in that the Complainant was: - a) Asleep or unconscious; - b) Unable to understand the fact, nature, or extent of the sexual activity due to the influence of drugs, alcohol, or medication; or c) Unable to communicate due to a mental or physical condition.